engmaths/emat30008/odes/numericalcontinuation.md

 in your code about the decisions you are making!*

 You should be committing your code to the Git repository after completing each question as *a minimum*.
-You should push your code to Bitbucket at the end of each lab and/or week[^1].
+You should push your code to the cloud server (GitHub) at the end of each lab and/or week[^1].

 This is an exercise in *defining appropriate interfaces and abstractions*.
 Here you will need to join together the different pieces of code that you have